 7. U. T. M.D.
-Anderson Cancer Center - Bertner Complex (Project No. 703-772) and Clinical Services Facility (Project No. 703-773): Presentation of Preliminary Plans: Authorization to Submit Project to Coordinating Board: Authorization to Prepare Final Plans: and Additional Appropriation Therefor.--
+Anderson Cancer Center - Bertner Complex (Project No. 703-772) and Clinical Services Facility (Project No. 703-773): Approval of Preliminary Plans; Authorization to Submit Project to the Coordinating Board; Authorization to Prepare Final Plans; and Additional Appropriation Therefor. -- Following a brief overview by President LeMaistre, the preliminary plans for the construction of the Bertner Complex and Clinical Services Facility at The University of Texas M.D.
+Anderson Cancer Center were presented to the Facilities Planning and Construction Committee by Mr. George Jumonville and Mr. Ron Skaggs, representing the Project Architect, Lockwood, Andrews & Newnam, Inc., Houston, Texas, and HKS Inc., Dallas, Texas (LAN/HKS, A Joint Venture).